epmoyer/DS1054Z_screen_capture/README.md

     - Image annotation has been added and is working (see section below).
     - The project now supports Python 3.
     - I have no plans to support or test with Python 2.
+    - Tested on MacOS with Python 3.8 using a Rigol DS1054Z.
-    - I have not tested on Windows.
-The current code base is running on OSX with Python 3.8 using a Rigol DS1054Z.
+    - Tested on Windows 10 with Python 3.8 using a Rigol DS1054Z.
 - **TODO:**
     - Update "User Manual" section of README.
-    - The original project contained a long list of "TODO"s in `OscScreenGrabLAN.py`.
-I have not reviewed them or assessed my likelihood of taking them on.
     - General code cleanup / refactoring.

 Usage: